gpbl/react-day-picker/README.md

 ## Usage examples

 The following component implements the DayPicker and saves the selected day in its own `state`.
-It also adds the `daypicker__day--today` CSS modifier for today, and a `daypicker__day--selected` CSS modifier to the cell corresponding to the clicked/touched day.
+It also adds the `DayPicker-day--today` CSS modifier for today, and a `DayPicker-day--selected` CSS modifier to the cell corresponding to the clicked/touched day.

 ```js